hybridsjs/hybrids/README.md

 ## Browser Support

 The library requires `Promise` and `Reflect.construct` APIs and [Shadow DOM](https://w3c.github.io/webcomponents/spec/shadow/), [Custom Elements](https://www.w3.org/TR/custom-elements/), and [Template](https://www.w3.org/TR/html-templates/) specifications.
-You can use `hybrids` in all evergreen browsers and IE11 including list of required polyfills and shims.
+You can use `hybrids` in all evergreen browsers and IE11 including a list of required polyfills and shims.
 The easiest way is to add the following code on top of your project:

 ```javascript
 // Promise and Reflect.construct polyfills loaded if IE11 is detected